 Underground Storage Tank (UST) owners or operators, who are responsible for releases that are qualified to receive monies from the State Underground Petroleum Environmental Response Bank (SUPERB) Account, will be notified when monies are available to perform necessary site rehabilitation actions.
 Those releases posing the greatest identified risk to human health and the environment will receive funding priority.
 The classification system that determines the risk and funding priority is outlined in the SUPERB Site Rehabilitation and Fund Access Regulations, R.61-98.
-All work is to be performed in accordance with the Quality Assurance Program Plan for the Underground Storage Tank Management Division.
+All work is to be performed in accordance with the Quality Assurance Program Plan for the Underground Storage Tank Management Division or a comparable QA plan provided by the owner or operator's contractor.